Eddi0s/PwrShl-IIS-CRT/README.md

 2. Select an option:
     - `[1] Entire list`: Retrieve the complete SSL certificate information.
     - `[2] Search by Domain`: Enter a domain to filter results.
-3. Choose a sorting option based on the provided criteria.
+3. Choose a sorting option based on your criteria.